 V. Number of awards.

 Each category exhibition (greater than 6 entries) will have first, second and third place award.
 The number of honorable mentions will be determined by the number of entries in the particular category as listed below.
+If Class B has less than 6 entries, only a 1st Place will be awarded among those judged and critiqued.

 Entries - Number of Places - Number of HM’s